-The network Mixed Methods and Multimethod Social Research promotes an intensified interdisciplinary and international dialog between reserachers in the MMMR field.
+The network Mixed Methods and Multimethod Social Research promotes interdisciplinary and international dialog between reserachers in the field of mixed and multimethod research.
 Its central topics mirror current methodological issues, such as MMMR approaches to causal analysis, integrative methods of data collection and analysis, or quality criteria and best-practice standards.

-Six biannual workshop meetings structure the network activities and provide an opportunity to develop joint research projects and exchange ideas and criticism with international experts in the field.
+Our biannual workshop meetings provide opportunities to develop joint research projects and exchange ideas and criticism with international experts in the field.

 The network is funded by the German Research Foundation .
 It started its activities in January 2018 and will receive funding over a period of three years.
 Its membership includes early career researchers as well as experienced experts from Germany, Austria and Switzerland, working in the fields of sociology, political science, educational science, and psychology.